scottgigawatt/plundarr/config/bazarr/README.md

-# Bazarr Configuration 📝
+# ⚓️ Bazarr Configuration 📝

-This directory contains the configuration files for the Bazarr service.
-These files will be mounted into the Bazarr container as the service config directory.
+Ahoy, matey!
+This be the treasure chest holdin' the configuration files fer the **Bazarr** service.
+These here files will be mounted into the Bazarr container as the service config directory, guidin' yer subtitles to port.

-For more information, see the [docker-compose.yml](../../docker-compose.yml) file in the root of the repository.
+Fer more details, set yer spyglass on the [docker-compose.yml](../../docker-compose.yml) file in the root of the repository.

-Arrr, may yer subtitles be as clear as the stars in the night sky! 🏴‍☠️
+Arrr, may yer subtitles be as clear as the stars in the night sky! 🌟🏴‍☠️